Skylarrji/Skylarrji/README.md

 - 👋 Hi!
-I'm Skylar Ji, a Computer Science Student studying at the University of Waterloo.
+I'm Skylar, a Computer Science Student studying at the University of Waterloo.
 - 🌱 I’m currently learning Python, React, TypeScript, C++, HTML/CSS, as well as writing on Medium and LinkedIn.
 - 💞️ I’m interested in Computer Science, Entrepreneurship, Graphic Design and Writing!
 - 📫 skylarji20045@gmail.com | https://www.linkedin.com/in/skylar-ji | https://skylarrji.github.io/